My MiniZinc page

 - investment_problem_mip.mzn: Investment problem (MIP version)

-- jssp.mzn: Job-Shop Scheduling Problem (GLPK)
+- jssp.mzn: Job-Shop Scheduling Problem (GLPK) (this is the MT06 problem instance)

 - knapsack_investments.mzn: Knapsack (investment) problem (Lundgren, Rönnqvist, Värbrand: Optimeringslära)

-- lager.mzn: Stock model (swedish)
+- lager.mzn: Stock model (Swedish)

 - least_square_optimeringslara_286.mzn: Least sqauare (Lundgren, Rönnqvist, Värbrand: Optimeringslära)